-Throughout his career as a lawyer, he has volunteered to teach numerous seminars on real estate, business and employment law for various bar associations, community groups, and non-profit and professional organizations including the Chinatown Service Center, Asian Youth Center, Chinese American Dental Society of Southern California, and the Pan Pacific Real Estate Institute.
-Since 2005, he has volunteered as a Temporary Judge (Judge Pro Tem) for the Los Angeles County Superior Court.
+Throughout his career as a lawyer, he has volunteered to teach numerous seminars on real estate, business, ADA accessibility defense, and employment law for various bar associations, chambers of commerce, community groups, and non-profit and professional organizations which include the Chinatown Service Center, Asian Youth Center, Chinese American Dental Society of Southern California, Chinese American Construction Professionals, Pan Pacific Real Estate Institute, Alhambra Chamber of Commerce, Culver City Chamber of Commerce, Seal Beach Chamber of Commerce, La Canada Flintridge Chamber of Commerce, Chinese Chamber of Commerce, Asian Professional Exchange (APEX), Asian Pacific American Bar Association, Southern California Chinese Lawyers Association, San Gabriel Valley Bar Association, Pasadena Bar Association, and Alhambra Rotary Club.
+Since 2005, he has volunteered as a Temporary Judge (Judge Pro Tem) for the Los Angeles Superior Court.

 In recognition for his public service involvement, he was named a recipient of California Lawyer Magazine's Attorney of the Year (CLAY) Award for 2003.
 He was also the recipient of the Asian Pacific American Legal Center of Southern California's Pro Bono Service Award in 2003.
 Both of these awards were given for his volunteer work with state and local prosecutors, local elected officials, legislators, and the State Bar of California in coordinating a unique and sweeping defense to abusive litigation brought by the Trevor Law Group of Beverly Hills.